iyer-karthik/Insight-project/README.md

 - Used classfication techniques to predict whether a loan will default
 - Used survival analysis techniques to predict time to default and constructed an investment strategy off that
 - Provided actionable insights for optimal loan selection

+## Future considerations <a id='future'></a>
+I was happy with the performance of the model in that it did give access to top performing loans.
+Here are some key things which I would like to work on in the future.
+- Performance of loans in peer-to-peer lending is tied to the national economy as a whole.
+To get a better sense of *future* behaviour of borrowers, more macroeconomic features like unemployment rate, inflation forecasts should be added.
+- Geographical location also matters.
+To get a more accurate prediction, it is worth spending time adding state-wide forecasts in to the models
+- Walk forward analysis should be used to stress test the strategy